-In May 2016 the Wanderers Capital Fund will be established as a sub-fund of the SASRF's third trust, called "Trust No3", for the purpose of financially supporting the Wanderers Education Program in the provision of education pathways for serving and transitioning members of the SASR across a multiplicity of the nation's best educational institutions.
+In May 2016 a sub-trust of the SASRF's third trust, called "Trust No3", was established for the purpose of financially supporting the Wanderers Education Program in the provision of education pathways for serving and transitioning members of the SASR across a multiplicity of the nation's best educational institutions.

 Under the auspices of the SASRF, Trust No3's sub-fund acts as the custodian for donations received from benefactors for the express purpose of supporting the Wanderers Education Program.
-The program will continue to be operationally administered through the SASR's Human Performance Cell.
+The program is operationally administered through the SASR's Human Performance Cell.
 The SASRF provides the Wanderers Education Program will governance oversight, full auditability and tax refundable status for benefactors.